powsybl/powsybl-core/docs/grid_exchange_formats/psse/import.md

 ### _Transformer Data_

-The _Transformer Data_ block defines two windings and three-winding transformers.
-Two winding transformers have four line records, while three-winding transformers have five line records.
+The _Transformer Data_ block defines two- and three-winding transformers.
+Two-winding transformers have four line records, while three-winding transformers have five line records.
 A `0` value in the field `K` of the _Transformer Data_ record first line is used to indicate that is a two-winding transformer, otherwise is considered a three-winding transformer.

 PSS@E two-winding transformer records are mapped to two-winding transformers in the PowSyBl grid model.
 They are associated with corresponding voltage levels inside the same substation and defined with the following attributes: